sutantyo/comp225_2016/README.md

 * Q2 -> How you store your data depends on how you're going to use your data!
 * Q3 -> For part (c), there is a binary-search-like algorithm.
 Give it a try.
 It is a divide-and-conquer strategy.
 * Q4 -> Sorting is great, but don't blindly sort everything!
 Sometimes it doesn't make any difference whether you sort the data first or not.
-Sometimes it makes a huge difference.
+Other times, it makes a huge difference.
 Read each case again and convince yourself whether or not you would sort.
 * Complexity analysis: just because something is O(n), doesn't mean it is always better than an O(n^2) algorithm.
 Imagine if you have an algorithm which requires 5000n operations, vs an algorithm that requires 3n^2 operations.
-If your n is very big, then sure the O(n) algorithm is better, but in many real life application, sometimes it's just faster to use the slower algorithm because you are working with small n, or maybe it cost a lot to set up the fast algorithm to be worth it for small values.
-One good example here is algorithms involving precomputations (didn't talk about this in class, will try to do so next week).
+If your n is very big, then the O(n) algorithm is better.
+However, in many real life application, sometimes it's just faster to use the slower algorithm when n is small.
+The faster algorithm may also require more work to set up.
+For example, complexity of n + 1000 = O(n) (look up precomputation on wikipedia).
 * DO THE QUICKSORT QUESTION.
 TRACE THE ALGORITHM.
 IT WILL BE IN THE EXAM! (or at least something similar to it will be).
 * Q7 and Q8 are different variations of quicksort: same concept, different application.
 Look at DutchFlag.java in src/week7, and complete it for Q8.
 You only need to add 3 lines.
+* Added FindMedian.java that can be used to find the median in one pass, but since it uses two priority queues, it is still O(n log n).